felipelouza/mm-repair/Readme.md

 ### csrvmm
 Analogous to *re32mm* (uses the same code) except that the input matrix is in Compressed Sparse Row Value (CSRV) format (files `.val` and `.vc` see below)

-### reivmm, reansmm, reans32mm
+### reivmm, reansmm
-Analogous to *re32mm* except that the input matrix is expected to be in the format ReIV, ReANS, and  ReANS32
+Analogous to *re32mm* except that the input matrix is expected to be in the format ReIV or ReANS.

 ---